-Any "purchaser" (as defined below) may buy Class T Shares at a reduced sales charge by aggregating the dollar amount of the new purchase and the total net amount invested of all Shares of the Fund then held by the purchaser and applying the sales charge applicable to such aggregate.
+Any "purchaser" (as defined below) may buy Class T Shares or Class PT Shares at a reduced sales charge by aggregating the dollar amount of the new purchase and the total net amount invested of all Shares of the Fund then held by the purchaser and applying the sales charge applicable to such aggregate.
 To obtain such discount, the purchaser must provide sufficient information at the time of purchase to permit verification that the purchase qualifies for the reduced sales charge.
 The rights of accumulation is subject to modification or discontinuance at any time with respect to all shares purchased thereafter.

-For purposes of determining the applicable sales charge discount, a "purchaser" includes an individual, the individual's spouse and the individual's children under the age of 21, purchasing Class T Shares for the individual's own account or account with the individual's spouse and/or children; or a trustee or other fiduciary purchasing Class T Shares for a single fiduciary account although more than one beneficiary may be involved; or employees of a common employer, provided that purchases are aggregated and submitted by a single source and quarterly confirmation of such purchases can be provided to that single source; or an organized group, provided that the purchases are made through a central administrator, or a single dealer.
+For purposes of determining the applicable sales charge discount, a "purchaser" includes an individual, the individual's spouse and the individual's children under the age of 21, purchasing Class T Shares or Class PT Shares for the individual's own account or account with the individual's spouse and/or children; or a trustee or other fiduciary purchasing Class T Shares or Class PT Shares for a single fiduciary account although more than one beneficiary may be involved; or employees of a common employer, provided that purchases are aggregated and submitted by a single source and quarterly confirmation of such purchases can be provided to that single source; or an organized group, provided that the purchases are made through a central administrator, or a single dealer.